KotonoSora/nara-vite-react-boilerplate/docs/PROJECT_OVERVIEW.md

 ---

-For a deep dive into architecture, patterns, and advanced usage, see the full [Project Overview](docs/PROJECT_OVERVIEW.md) and code comments.
+For a deep dive into architecture, patterns, and advanced usage, see the code comments and this Project Overview.